 Jan.
 23, 1933 – March 13, 2017

-Dr. Potter also attended Princeton University and McGill University Faculty of Medicine.
+He was a graduate of Phillips Academy Andover and attended Princeton University and McGill University Faculty of Medicine.

 In addition to his brother Ben, survivors include a sister, Molly Potter Scheu, and nieces and nephews.
-Services will be private.